Portfolio rebalancing is returning your portfolio to the proper mix of stocks, bonds and cash when they no longer conform to your goals.

 Portfolio rebalancing is an important part of an effective investment strategy.

 It is often tempting to leave the portfolio allocations alone.
-However, the purpose of establishing allocations is to achieve the best return with an acceptable level of risk.
-Most investors that have done a mid-year portfolio review are likely to find that the domestic equity holdings have grown past their target allocations.
+However, the purpose of establishing allocations is to attempt to achieve the best return with an acceptable level of risk.
+Many investors that have done a mid-year portfolio review might find that the domestic equity holdings have grown past their target allocations.
 Consider reviewing your portfolio at least once a year in terms of rebalancing or more frequently if you have had a significant gain or loss in any asset classes.

 SVA Plumb Financial helps our clients with their portfolio rebalancing strategy.
 Contact us to learn how we can help you with your personal investment strategies.